OpenTechStrategies/hypha-wiki/Local-development-environment-with-docker.md

 You will need two domain to run this app.
 One for the public site and one for the apply site.

 Add this to your `/etc/hosts` file.
-(Feel free to use another name but then remember to use it in all the commands below.)

 ~~~~
 127.0.0.1 hypha.test
 127.0.0.1 apply.hypha.test
 ~~~~

-The "[test](https://en.wikipedia.org/wiki/.test)" TLD is safe to use, it's reserved testing purposes.
+The "[test](https://en.wikipedia.org/wiki/.test)" TLD is safe to use, it's reserved for testing purposes.

 OBS!
 All examples from now on will use the `hypha.test` domains.